RWalling21/Rouge/ReadMe.md

 The proxy will start listening on in the terminal, you will see any incoming trafic printed to the command line.

-Rouge is intended for educational purposes only.
+Rouge is intended for educational purposes **only**.
 The author is not liable for any misuse of this software.
 Use it responsibly and ensure compliance with all applicable laws and regulations.